You will learn:

 Image compilation

-There should be two files in the current directory:
+There should be at least three files in the current directory:

 docker build -t flaskapp:dev .